NVIDIA/DALI/docs/plugins/pytorch_dali_proxy.rst

 - Each data worker invokes the proxy, which returns a **reference to a future processed sample**.
 - During batch collation, the proxy groups data into a batch and sends it to the server for execution.
 - The server processes the batch asynchronously and outputs the actual data to an output queue.
 - The PyTorch DataLoader retrieves either the processed data or references to pending pipeline runs.
-If it encounters pipeline run references, it queries the DALI server for the actual data, waiting if necessary until the data becomes available in the output queue.
+The pending pipeline run references are then replaced with actual data, waiting for the data if necessary.

 Example Usage
 -------------